-\paragraph{How does machine learning with a reject option relate to other machine learning research areas?} Section~\ref{sec:related_research_areas} shows that machine learning with a reject option is closely related to several other subfields of machine learning.
-In some cases, this relation leads to terminology and techniques overlapping or inspired by these other domains, while other cases show machine learning with a reject option in a broader perspective.
-In this survey, we related machine learning with a reject option to uncertainty quantification, anomaly detection, active learning and class-incremental learning.
+\paragraph{How does machine learning with rejection relate to other research areas?} Section~\ref{sec:related_research_areas} shows that machine learning with rejection is closely related to several other subfields of machine learning.
+This relation sometimes leads to terminology and techniques overlapping or inspired by these other domains.
+In contrast, other cases show machine learning with rejection from a broader perspective.
+In this survey, we related machine learning with rejection to uncertainty quantification, anomaly detection, active learning, class-incremental learning, delegating classifiers, and meta-learning.